gillichu/tipp3_working/README.md

 Taxonomic Identification and Phylogenetic Profiling (TIPP)
 ==========================================================
+Latest version is TIPP2
-TIPP is a method for the following problems:
+TIPP(2) is a method for the following problems:

 Taxonomic identification:
 + Input: A query sequence *q*